wzxxxx/Substructure-Mask-Explanation/README.md

 The datasets, models and prediction results can be downloaded from the following link for reproduction: https://pan.baidu.com/s/1xVmKr6bJdCKCT6ftRaKTbg
 Fetch code：wzxx.
-Some examples can be see in *visualizaiton*.
+Some examples can be seen in *visualizaiton*.
+These files can also be seen in https://drive.google.com/file/d/1HZaWkHZGx9rwfzikRQqcieJCY0jh2lpw/view?usp=sharing